IohanSardinha/NetworkGraphMonitor/README.md

   - POST localhost:3000/draw/{nodes}/{edges}

-      Draws a graph with the given data in the monitor

-      nodes is an array of integers ex.
-[1,2,3]

-      edges is an array of arrays of two integers ex. [[1,2], [2,3]]
+        Draws a graph with the given data in the monitor nodes is an array of integers ex.
+[1,2,3] edges is an array of arrays of two integers ex. [[1,2], [2,3]]

   - POST localhost:3000/clear

         Clears the graph monitor

   - POST localhost:3000/addNode/{node}

         Adds a node to the graph

-      node is an integer
+        node is an integer ex.
+1

   - POST localhost:3000/addEdge/{edge}

         Adds an adge to the graph
         edge is an array with two integers ex.
 [1,2]